emmonh/arch-dotfiles/README.md

 I assume the installation media already exists and the boot into the live enviroment was successful.

 ### Keyboard Layout
-Default keyboard layout is `us`, Available layouts can be listed with
+Default keyboard layout is `us`, Available layouts can be listed with:

 ```
 # localectl list-keymaps
 ```

-To set the keyboard layout run
+To set the keyboard layout run:

 ```
 # loadkeys <keys>
 ```

 ### Internet Connection
-A LAN cable is the easiest way to get network access but in case that is not possible, [**iwctl**](https://wiki.archlinux.org/title/Iwd#iwctl) can be used:
+A LAN cable is the easiest way to get network access but in case that is not possible, using [**iwctl**](https://wiki.archlinux.org/title/Iwd#iwctl):

 ```
 [iwd]# device list